CalyxOS/calyxos.org/pages/docs/guide/microg/index.md

 ## Options for running microG in CalyxOS

-With CalyxOS, you have three options:
+With CalyxOS, you have four options:

 #### 1. microG disabled